PrettyBabyMiki/react-dnd-sample/README.md

 # ReactDrugAndDropFoodsList
 Drug and drop sample of list of foods using React and React-dnd.

-It is my sample of http://react-dnd.github.io/react-dnd/examples-sortable-simple.html using redux.
+It is my sample of http://react-dnd.github.io/react-dnd/examples-sortable-simple.html example using redux.

 To run: